ChaseMilligan/Wikiyickistan/content/Stickyickistan.md

 ![[Stickyickistan.jpg]]
 # Modern Stickyickistan

-Welcome to the enchanting realm of Stickyickistan, a captivating City State where an active volcano stands proudly at its core.
+Welcome to the enchanting realm of Stickyickistan, a City State where an active volcano stands proudly at its core.
 This bustling metropolis, inhabited by approximately 27 million denizens, thrives as a tightly woven tapestry of terraced dwellings.
 At the heart of it all lies the Capitol building, perched upon [[Nevercough Island]], an idyllic smaller landmass embraced by an inlet on the main island.

 Ascending from the base of the volcano, the upscale residences extend into the lush jungle, offering breathtaking vistas that stretch out to the majestic ocean.
 The colossal canopy of tropical trees, reminiscent of gargantuan redwoods, provides a natural shield, safeguarding inhabitants from the perilous potential of volcanic eruptions.
 In stark contrast, the slums that cling to the mountainside exude an aroma of brimstone and sulfur, perpetually shrouded in an ethereal haze of ash and smoke, reminiscent of the favelas of Brazil.
 These settlements wind their way upward, nearly reaching the rim of the crater in certain areas.
 Above the slums, an industrial district clings to the rim and delves deeper into the crater, thriving amidst the volcanic terrain.